A Cottage Pie prepared with ground mince and baked in a casserole pan.

 Keep in the fridge in the same oven friendly dish and covered.
 I just place an aluminum foil over the whole casserole dish.
 If there is only a little left, I transfer it to a smaller casserole dish into the fridge.

 Yes, you can!
-Assemble the shepherd's pie layers in your casserole dish and place it into your freezer to freeze hard.
+Assemble the pie layers in your casserole dish and place it into your freezer to freeze hard.
 Take out whenever you need it and place it directly into the oven without preheating first.
 Add another 10-15 mins to the baking time to thaw and bake it through.

 More Recipes like this